Nuri-G/Grouping-Bot/README.md

 # Grouping-Bot

 Grouping-Bot is a Discord bot written in Rust using designed to facilitate making groups and teams out of the members in a Discord server or other people.
 It uses [serenity](https://docs.rs/serenity/0.9.1/serenity/) to interact with the Discord API.
 Commands are one file each and rely on the Manager struct and implementation in manager.rs to manage the server's roles and channels.
+The tournament command also uses the Game struct in game.rs to build the tournament's data structure.

 ## Running the Bot